5l1v3r1/Mrs.Robot/README.md

 yarn train --logDir /tmp/vae_logs
 ```

-Start TensorBoard in a separate terminal.
-Tensorboard process will print an http:// URL to the console and can be monitored in the browser.
+Start TensorBoard in a separate terminal to  print an **http:// URL to the console**.
+The training process can then be **monitored in the browser by Mrs.Robot:**

 ```sh
 pip install tensorboard  # Unless you've already installed tensorboard.